dazuma/toys/toys/docs/guide.md

 Ruby itself provides a few convenient methods for simple execution, such as the [Kernel#system](http://ruby-doc.org/core/Kernel.html#method-i-system) method.
-However, these typically provide limited ability to control or interact with subprocess streams, and you need to remember to handle the exit status yourself.
-If you do want to exert any control over subprocesses, you can use [Process.spawn](http://ruby-doc.org/core/Process.html#method-c-spawn), or a higher-level wrapper such as the
+However, these typically provide limited ability to control or interact with subprocess streams, and you also need to remember to handle the exit status yourself.
+If you do want to exert more control over subprocesses, you can use [Process.spawn](http://ruby-doc.org/core/Process.html#method-c-spawn), or a higher-level wrapper such as the
 [open3 library](http://ruby-doc.org/stdlib/libdoc/open3/rdoc/index.html).